Where to stay in Bangkok

 This really is where to stay in Bangkok for the discerning traveler.

-Nana is where to stay in Bangkok if your after a party.
+Nana is where you want to be if you’re after a party.
 The area referred to as Nana is really only Sukhumvit Soi 4 and possibly including Soi 3 (Soi Arab).
 Whilst not the biggest area, it is jam packed with a variety of nightlife to choose from.

 Soi 4 (Soi Nana) is mostly known for the world famous adult entertainment complex Nana Plaza which is located on the left as you turn into the Soi from Sukhumvit road.
 Staying at this end of the Soi is pretty much only those who don’t mind the noise and craziness of it all.
 The hotels here are also only here to cater for theses party animals and their guests.
 However the further down the Soi you walk the quieter it becomes and the nicer the hotels.